pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 "noImplicitReturns": true,
 ```

-Even the most astute dev leaves unused code lying around sometimes, and well, lucky for me, TS allows me to say NO
-🙅‍♀️🙅‍♂️⛔ to unused locals, so I'll enable this.
-Although it won't be the absolute fix to the unused code problem, it
-sure goes a long way from doing nothing.
+Even the most astute dev leaves unused code lying around sometimes, and well, lucky for me, TS allows me to say NO 🙅‍♀️🙅‍♂️⛔ to unused locals, so I enable this too.
+Although it won't be the absolute fix to the unused code problem, it sure goes a long way from doing nothing.

 ```json
 "noUnusedLocals": true,